chromium/chromium/components/services/app_service/README.md

 has additional Consumer-specific UI signals to guide when icon-loading requests and cache hits are more or less likely.

-Note that cache values (the `IconValue` Mojo struct) are, primarily, a gfx.mojom.ImageSkia, which are cheap to share.
+Note that cache values (the `IconValue` struct) are, primarily, a gfx.ImageSkia, which are cheap to share.
 Copying an ImageSkia value does not duplicate any underlying pixel buffers.

-As a separate optimization, if the `AppServiceProxy` knows how to load an icon for a given `IconKey`, it can skip the Mojo round trip and bulk data IPC and load it directly instead.
+As a separate optimization, if the `AppServiceProxy` knows how to load an icon for a given `IconKey`, it can skip the round trip and bulk data IPC and load it directly instead.
 For example, it may know how to load icons from a statically built resource ID.